LINC-BIT/PuzzleFL/README.md

 **Note:** Please keep the IP addresses of the server and the client consistent.
 If there are multiple devices running, run the corresponding code directly on the corresponding edge device and replace it with the IP address of the server.
 The operating instructions of other baselines are in `scripts/difwork`.

 ### 5.3 Running on TinyImageNet
-We selected 10 Jetson and rasberry devices with different memory and different computing speeds to test on cifar100, including 2 Jetson-nano devices with 4GB memory, 2 Jetson-Xavier-NX with 16GB memory, 2 Jetson-AgX with 32GB memory and rasberry pi with 4GB memory.
+We selected 10 Jetson and rasberry devices with different memory and different computing speeds to test on TinyImageNet, including 2 Jetson-nano devices with 4GB memory, 2 Jetson-Xavier-NX with 16GB memory, 2 Jetson-AgX with 32GB memory and rasberry pi with 4GB memory.
 - **Launch the server:**
 ```shell
 ## Run on 10 Jetson devices